Dysrhythmic/Watchtower/README.md

   ]
 }
 ```
-- **Discord destination**: Monitors Telegram channel `@vxunderground` and RSS feed `https://example.com/rss`
+- **Discord destination**: Monitors Telegram channel `@vxunderground` and RSS feed
-  - Forwards everything from the RSS feed
+  - Telegram channel:
-  - For the Telegram channel, only forwards messages with `malware` or `cat` (including OCR-detected text)
+    - Forwards messages with `malware` or `ransomware` keywords
+    - Checks OCR-extracted text and entire text-based attachments for keywords
-  - Trims 1 line from the front and 2 lines from the end of VXUG messages
+    - Trims 1 line from front and 2 lines from end
+  - RSS feed:
+    - Forwards all entries
+    - Keeps only first 2 lines (title and link, omits summary)
-  - Sends to Discord webhook URL stored in `.env` as `DISCORD_WEBHOOK_ALERTS`
+  - Sends to Discord webhook URL in `.env` as `DISCORD_WEBHOOK_ALERTS`
 - **Telegram destination**: Monitors Telegram channel `@CTIUpdates`
   - Only forwards messages containing `breach`
   - Trims 1 line from the beginning of each message